mensinda/cmakeBuildTools/README.md

 Checks the the `PLATFORM_TARGET` list.
 Also generates a `CM_${I}` variable (= 0/1) for every target of each platform / OS.

+This function must be run to finalize the platform setup.

 # function `select_sources()`